kowaluki/praca/README.md

 ends in .js and stylesheets ends in .css, and so on...

 ### We need some modules!

-Yes - I created modules, but at the moment just one, menu.
+Yes - I created modules, but at the moment just one...

+#### menu

 How to call that?

 `/modules/navigation`